LilBank/dailigram/README.md

 ## Installation Steps

-**Step 1: Open Terminal and clone the project to your local directory.**
+**Step 1: Clone the project to your local directory.**

+Open the Terminal and type the following command:

     git clone https://github.com/bankkeez/dailigram.git